A look at what happened at Cotton Fest 2023, including Akon's surprise act

 - Many local acts set the stage alight with their hot performances and Costa Titch went up a notch when he brought out Akon as his surprise act

-- Gqom duo Destruction Boyz gave Mzansi one last performance as a group before parting ways to pursue solo careers
+- Gqom duo Distruction Boyz gave Mzansi one last performance as a group before parting ways to pursue solo careers

 PAY ATTENTION: Never miss breaking news – join Briefly News' Telegram channel!